-This section clarifies UK law on carrying a knife or any dangerous weapon in a public place.
-As a rule, you would need lawful authority to carry a weapon or any article with a blade (or sharp point).
+As a general rule, you would need lawful authority to be carrying any offensive weapon or any article that has a blade (or sharp point).

 OFFENSIVE WEAPON DEFINITION: The answer comes from section 1 of the Prevention of Crime Act 1953 and section 139 of the Criminal Justice Act 1988.